vermuz/angularjstudy/README.md

 # angularjstudy

-My personal repo of notes on AngularJS.
+My personal repo of notes on AngularJS and JS in general

 # AngularJS
 - Model view whatever